ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/04-Periodic_Boundary.md

 >> Default values: 0 0 0
 >
 > **extendedSystem**
 >> NAMD generates a .xsc (eXtended System Configuration) file which contains the periodic cell parameters.
-If this keyword is used periodic box parameters will be read from .xsc file ignoring cellBasisVectors.
+If this keyword is used periodic box parameters will be read from .xsc file ignoring **cellBasisVectors**.
 >>
 >> Value: filename
 {: .callout}